KshitijAggarwal/FRB-journal-club/README.md

 Public repository for FRB Journal Club at Department of Physics and Astronomy at WVU

+<h2>11 April</h2>

+1. [The localization of single pulse in VLBI observation](https://arxiv.org/abs/1810.08933): Presented by Justin Linford

 <h2>4 April</h2>

 1. [Fast radio bursts as giant pulses from young rapidly rotating pulsars](https://ui.adsabs.harvard.edu/abs/2016MNRAS.462..941L/abstract): Presented by Devansh Agarwal